ibm-cloud-docs/hlf-support/vscode-extension.md

 1. In the **Fabric Wallets** pane, right-click a wallet and select **Add Identity**.
 2. Provide a name for the identity and an MSP ID.
 3. You can upload a JSON file, provide a certificate and private key, or provide an enrollment ID and secret.
-    - If you are connecting to a network on {{site.data.keyword.IBM_notm}} Blockchain Platform, you can download an identity from your {{site.data.keyword.IBM_notm}} Blockchain Platform console, either by exporting an identity from your wallet or by enrolling and then exporting an identity using your Certificate Authority.
+    - If you are connecting to a network on {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, you can download an identity from your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console, either by exporting an identity from your wallet or by enrolling and then exporting an identity using your Certificate Authority.
 You can then upload the JSON file directly to VS Code.
     - If you use a certificate and private key, browse to the certificate and private key.
     - If you use an enrollment ID and secret, choose the gateway to enroll with and enter the enrollment ID and secret.